Just [[currentUser.getNumFreeQuestionsLeft()]] No more free questions left!Upgrade Now

 Note that if we weren't worried about the potential space cost (nor the potential stack overflow) of recursion, we could use an arguably-more-readable recursive approach with space cost:

 This kind of math is generally outside the scope of a coding interview, but: if you know a bit of number theory you can prove that there exists no solution which is guaranteed to terminate.
-Hint: it follows from "the fundamental theory of arithmetic".
+Hint: it follows from the fundamental theorem of arithmetic.